bensnell/ofxFilter/README.md

 - Kalman (`kalman`): This layer applies a kalman filter to the data.
 - Add Rate (`add-rate`): This layer adds differentiable rates (of order `n`) to the `mat4`, in the form of a `mat4rate` object.
 Rates describe the change of a value from one frame to another.
 Rates are not calculated by default, since not all ops require them.
 When an op requires rates, place this layer before it.
 - Continuity (`continuity`): This layer is capable of making predictions to "fill in" missing data.
 Is is also capable of "merging" predicted data with known data, hence the name "continuity."
 It is designed to intelligently fill in gaps when new information is unavailable.
 It must follow the `add-rate` operator with `order=3`.
+- Axes (`axes`): This layer can adjust the coordinate system axes by changing the handedness (right or left) of a coordinate system and the up vector (X, Y, or Z) of that system.

 A group of filters that share the same settings (types, locations and quantity of ops) can be contained with an `ofxFilterGroup` dictionary, where each filter is accessible via a key string.